How to give medicine to your child safely — weight-based dosing

 Frequently asked questions

-Standard paracetamol dosing for children is 10-15 mg per kilogram of body weight, every 4-6 hours, up to 4 times daily.
-For a 15 kg child that is 150-225 mg per dose.
-Always check the concentration of the preparation and use a dosing syringe, not a kitchen spoon.
+- Standard paracetamol dosing for children is 10-15 mg per kilogram of body weight, every 4-6 hours, up to 4 times daily.
+For a child weighing 15 kg, that is 150-225 mg per dose.
+Always check the strength of the product (for example, syrup 120 mg/5 ml versus 250 mg/5 ml) and measure it with a dosing syringe, not a kitchen spoon.

-This is not recommended without consulting a doctor or pharmacist.
-Adult tablets have different concentrations, and splitting them does not guarantee even distribution of the active ingredient.
+- This is not recommended without consulting a doctor or pharmacist.
+Adult tablets come in different strengths, and splitting them does not guarantee even distribution of the active ingredient.
 Dedicated paediatric forms (syrups, suspensions, suppositories) provide precise dosing.

-The paediatric classification feature in mojApteczka labels every medicine as child-safe, adult standard, adult strong, or veterinary.
-This lets you instantly see which medicines in your cabinet are appropriate for children.
+- The paediatric classification feature in mojApteczka labels every medicine as children's medicine, standard adult, strong adult, or veterinary.
+This lets you immediately see which medicines in your home medicine cabinet are suitable for a child and which should not be given to them.